Next: CrystalEyes Stereo

 Anaglyph stereo are currently the same as for CrystalEyes stereo

-except that LCD shutter glasses and emitters are not required.
+except that no LCD shutter glasses and emitters are not required.

 The red-blue glasses take the place of the LCD shutter glasses used